Not sure where to start? Ask Notary Geek, upload the document, or use support if you already started. Ask Notary Geek Upload document Existing request

 • Have the applicant ID details ready before you start.

-• If the provider instructions conflict with the form, finish what you can and then use support with the exact conflict.
+• If the provider instructions conflict with the form, finish what you can and then use support with the exact conflict or rejection text.

 Official USPS form